seelamanthula/MongoDB/README.md

 #### Technologies used: Javascript, Java, Python, MongoDB

-This Contains the course work and homeworks did in MJ101 class of MongoDB Inc.
+This contains the course work and homeworks did in MJ101 class of MongoDB Inc.
 Developed programs to execute from mongo shell and API to communice using Java driver convering all the major concepts of aggregation, indexing, replication and shrading.